hyling/kean.github.io/_posts/2017-01-16-lets-build-uistackview.markdown

 uuid: 89038ab2-a19b-4be3-9a3f-7ab2d58530d6
 ---

 [`UIStackView`](https://developer.apple.com/reference/uikit/uistackview) is a great showcase of Auto Layout.
-It's built using constraints which makes building an [open source replacement](https://github.com/kean/Arranged) easier.
-If you're not in business of building one this article will give you a better understanding of how `UIStackView` interacts with Auto Layout.
+It is built entirely using constraints.
+Which makes it fairly straightforward to build an [open source replacement](https://github.com/kean/Arranged).
+Even if you're not in the business of building one, you may find this article useful.
+It will give you a better understanding of `UIStackView`.

-The plan is simple.
-I'm going to create an instance of `UIStackView`, try different configurations, take screenshots, and print all of the constraints that affect the stack view layout.
-I'm going to discuss each of those configurations a bit.
-After that implementing a replacement of `UIStackView` should be as simple as translating those constraints into code.
-In fact I've already done that in a library named [Arranged](https://github.com/kean/Arranged) (which I've built more than 10 months ago, this follow-up post is a bit late).
+Here is the plan.
+I will create an instance of `UIStackView`, try different configurations, take screenshots, and print all of the constraints that affect the stack view layout.
+With this information, implementing a replacement of `UIStackView` should be as easy as translating those constraints into code.
+In fact, I've already done that in a library named [Arranged](https://github.com/kean/Arranged) (which I've built more than 10 months ago, this follow-up post is a bit late).

 **Prerequisites:**